j-denham/Process-And-Memory-Simulator/README.md

 ![Scheduler Output](./images/scheduler-output.png)

 #### Output
-* Each line of output (apart from the final statistics) begins with a timestamp of the event
+* Each line of output (apart from the final performance statistics) begins with a timestamp of the event
 * Whenever the scheduler switches processes, it outputs a line with the `RUNNING` field, along with:
   - Process id
   - Remaining time until the process is complete